urij19cc7e4/Machindustry/README.md

 ## FAQ

-Will this mod work with any other content besides Erekir (like Astosus)?<br>
+Will this mod work with any other content besides Erekir (like Asthosus)?<br>
 **No**[](/ "Unless someone reworks these algorithms for specific content")

 Will there be a version of this mod for Serpulo?<br>